 New Zealand is generally a very safe country to visit in terms of dangerous animals, insects or plants.
-The chances of a visitor being seriously harmed or hospitalized in this way is very low.
+The chances of a visitor being seriously harmed or hospitalized in this way are very low.

 This guide will explain the most common types of animals, insects, and plants which have been known to pose a threat to visitors.

-Dangerous Animals in New Zealand
+Dangerous animals in New Zealand

 There are very few indigenous species of mammals in New Zealand.
 Most were introduced after human settlement.
 There are no land animals which are likely to cause harm to humans, but there are a few sea creatures which can.